slifin/breeze/README.md

 ## Use every opportunity to describe what the code solves

-Provide context to your code operations by including variable names whenever possible
+Provide context to your if statements by including variable names whenever possible

 You might be skipping good opportunities for variable names by writing inline conditions like this